danbev/learning-openssl/notes/p2align-aix-issue.md

 Notice that this Assembler is not amoung the ones assembler versions mentioned to be [supported](https://github.com/openssl/openssl/blob/master/INSTALL.md#notes-on-assembler-modules-compilation).

+Is it important for us Red Hat/IBM to be able to build using the default Assembler of could we make GAS a prerequisite perhaps?

 We can enable warnings to be reported using `-w`:
 ```console